vvictort/DSCI100Ref/README.md

 ***Insert Code Here***

+In K-nearest neighbors models, recall that the model fit changes depending on whether we standardize first or not.
+In linear regression, standardization does not affect the fit (it does affect the coefficients in the equation, though!).
+So you can standardize if you want—it won’t hurt anything—but if you leave the predictors in their original form, the best fit coefficients are usually easier to interpret afterward.

  # Todo
  - [x] SQLite (loading, reading and modifying) -> end of Chapter 2
  - [ ] Rowise, mutate, across, group_by (end of Chapter 3)